-Information material from H&M's most recent Annual General Meetings as well as H&M's Extraordinary General Meeting in 2010 can be found on hm.com under the heading Corporate Governance.
+Information material from H&M's most recent annual general meetings as well as H&M's extraordinary general meeting in 2010 can be found at hm.com under corporate governance.
 Here there is also information about the right of shareholders to raise matters at the meeting and when such requests must be received by H&M so that the matter is certain to be included on the agenda in the notice to attend.
-H&M's e-mail address is also given for those shareholders who wish to submit their questions in advance to H&M.
+H&M's email address is also given for those shareholders who wish to submit their questions in advance to H&M.

-ANNUAL GENERAL MEETING 2013
+ANNUAL GENERAL MEETING 2014

-H&M's Annual General Meeting 2013 was held on 23 April in Victoriahallen at the Stockholm International Fairs in Stockholm.
-1,601 shareholders were represented at the meeting, representing 85.3 percent of the votes and 69.8 percent of the capital.
-H&M's Board of Directors, executive management and Election Committee as well as the company's auditors attended the meeting.
+H&M's annual general meeting 2014 was held on 29 April in Victoriahallen at the Stockholm International Fairs in Stockholm.
+1,721 shareholders were represented at the meeting, representing 84.2 percent of the votes and 67.5 percent of the capital.

+H&M's board of directors, executive management and nomination committee as well as the company's auditors attended the meeting.